Pometry/Raphtory/docs/source/scala/quickstart.md

 - For Remote Deployment

-    In order to bring "remote" raphtory context in scope, the main application should extend `Raphtory.Remote("127.0.0.1", 1736)` abstract class.
-Since hosts and ports here are already configured as defaults, we need not provide them explicitly:
+     The main application needs to extend the `Raphtory.Remote("127.0.0.1", 1736)` abstract class.
+Since the hosts and ports mentioned here are already configured as default values in the `application.conf` file, we need not provide them explicitly.
+We also need to override the `run` method that brings "remote" `RaphtoryContext` in scope, which in turn is used to create or retrieve graphs:
     ```scala
     object RemoteRunner extends RaphtoryApp.Remote() {
         override def run(args: Array[String], ctx: RaphtoryContext): Unit = ???